kanflo/ADS-B-funhouse/README.md

 | --help      | well...
 | --mqtt-host | MQTT broker hostname
 | --mqtt-port | MQTT broker port number (default 1883)
-| --distance  | max distance in kilometers, the color will be black (#000000) for aircraft beyond this distance
+| --distance  | max distance in kilometers, the color will be black (#000000) for aircrafts beyond this distance
 | --topic     | the topic to post color data to
 | --verbose   | Verbose output